“It's far easier to fight demons in a universe of your own making,

 No worries!
-If you have trouble viewing any of the links i have given, there are two ways to get to them:
+If you have trouble viewing any of the links i have given, there are some ways to get to them:

 Somehow COVID information has gotten politicized, emotion-based, "opinionized" ... as has medical/health knowledge, and even pure information itself.

 "Rewa" is a collection of observed realities from people who study and experience those realities, compare and share them with others, cite reputable and professionally accepted sources, and use their critical thinking skills in all this.